Books for Pathologists

 Meet the learning needs of today s students with a brand-new style of textbook designed to excite your students interest in clinical chemistry!
 Organized almost entirely around organ systems to parallel the way physicians order tests this groundbreaki

-Burtis: Tietz Textbook of Clinical Chemistry and Molecular Diagnostics
+Burtis: Tietz Fundamentals of Clinical Chemistry and Molecular Diagnostics

 Chernecky: Laboratory Tests and Diagnostic Procedures